Dangerous Liaisons the Musical

 in pure opera. ...Ours, though classically flavored, is a large-scale,

 Broadway-type show that draws from the features of both worlds, falling somewhere between musical theatre and opera."

-combination brings a vibrancy to the characters and a unique theatrical thrill to their circumstances, establishing the work
+a vibrancy to the characters and a unique theatrical thrill to their circumstances, establishing the work as the definitive

 For in-depth details on Dangerous Liaisons, click the links below.